High School Program

 The primary mission of the high school program at UNCSA is to train young artists for professional careers in the arts.
 However, from its beginning, the school has had a strong commitment to providing a sound, supporting curriculum of academic studies to ensure the broader education of the artist.

-The High School Academic Program provides young artists in grades 9-12 with a broad, challenging, and engaging curriculum, including Advanced Placement (AP) courses.
+The High School Academic Program provides young artists in grades 9-12 with a broad, challenging, and engaging curriculum, including access to a wide variety of Advanced Placement (AP) courses.
 The program offers rigorous instruction in the core disciplines of:

 - Foreign Language

 - Social Studies